This disorder may be caused by diseases, medications, and toxins that damage the kidneys.

 When tubulointerstitial nephritis develops suddenly, the urine may be almost normal, with only a trace of protein or pus, but often the abnormalities are striking.
 The urine may show large numbers of white blood cells, including eosinophils.
-Eosinophils do not normally appear in the urine, but when they do, a person often has acute tubulointerstitial nephritis caused by an allergic reaction.
+Eosinophils do not normally appear in the urine, but when they do, a person may have acute tubulointerstitial nephritis caused by an allergic reaction.
 In such cases, blood tests may show that the number of eosinophils in the blood is increased.